Quantization of symplectic fibrations and canonical metrics: Introduction

-To extend the above setting to the case of a holomorphic Hermitian vector bundle $(E,h^E)$, consider the holomorphic vector bundle $\End(E)$ of endomorphisms of $E$, and write $\dbar:\cinf(X,\End(E))\to\Om^1(X,\End(E))$ for the associated holomorphic $\dbar$-operator acting on $\cinf(X,\End(E))$.
-In that case, there is a natural extension of the Laplace-Beltrami operator of $(X,g^{TX})$, given by twice the \emph{Kodaira Laplacian}, which acts on the smooth sections $\cinf(X,\End(E))$ of $\End(E)$ by the formula
+For any holomorphic vector bundle $(E,h^E)$, we write $\dbar$ for the holomorphic $\dbar$-operator of the holomorphic vector bundle $\End(E)$ of endomorphisms of $E$.
+In that case, there is a natural extension of the Laplace-Beltrami operator $\Delta$ of $(X,g^{TX})$, given by twice the \emph{Kodaira Laplacian}, which acts on the smooth sections $\cinf(X,\End(E))$ by the formula